Tahanima/selenium-java-test-automation-architecture/README.md

       ```

 - ### Test Data
-  The project uses *csv* file to store test data and [*univocity-parsers*](https://github.com/uniVocity/univocity-parsers) to retrieve the data and map it to a Java bean.
+  The project uses *csv* or *json* file to store test data and [*univocity-parsers*](https://github.com/uniVocity/univocity-parsers) to retrieve the data and map it to a Java bean.

   To add configurations for new test data, add a new Java bean in the [*data*](./src/main/java/io/github/tahanima/data) package.
 For example, let's say I want to add test data for a `User` with the attributes `First Name` and `Last Name`.
 The code for this is as follows: